tzachz/github-comment-counter/README.md

 Heroku Deployment
 =================
+**NOTE**: Heroku-deployed web servers are public by default, so use wisely, or choose another deployment method if you wish to keep your commenters/comments private.

-To build, deploy, and run the application, run this from the project root:
+Assuming you have a Heroku account, and Heroku toolbelt installed, run this from the project root to build, deploy, and run the application:
 ```bash
 heroku login  # type user and password when prompted...
 heroku create